seanpm2001/Seanpm2001_WorldDB/README.md

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse this section</b></p></summary> <!-- This section should be updated daily !-->

+- [ ] Fix image proportions (some are stretched, some are too large)
 - [ ] A way to deal with transcontinental countries (separate sections)
 - [ ] A table of all countries
 - [ ] Subregions